 1. Does the Company have any Subsidiary Company/Companies?
-There are no Indian subsidiaries, and the following are the foreign subsidiaries: company, companies. a.
+There are no Indian subsidiaries, and the following are the foreign subsidiaries: a.
 AMCHEM Speciality Chemicals Private Limited, Singapore. b.
 AMCHEM Speciality Chemicals UK Limited, UK. c.
 Notedome Limited, UK.
 Of the above (a) is the direct subsidiary and the other two are Step Down Subsidiaries.
 2. Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent company?
-If yes, then indicate the number of such subsidiary company(s) The subsidiaries follow the BR activities to the extent applicable in their respective jurisdictions.
-3. Do any other entity/entities (e.g. suppliers, distributors etc.) that the Company does Suppliers and customers may be following their own BR policies. business with, participate in the BR initiatives of the Company?
+If yes, then indicate the number of such subsidiary company(s) 3.
+Do any other entity/entities (e.g. suppliers, distributors etc.) that the Company does BR policies. business with, participate in the BR initiatives of the Company?
 If yes, then indicate the percentage of such entity/entities?
-[Less than 30%, 30-60%, More than 60%] At present no other entities with whom the Company has business relations, participate in the BR initiatives of the Company.
+[Less than 30%, 30-60%, More than 60%] has business relations, participate in the BR initiatives